smartcontractkit/hardhat-starter-kit/README.md

 For other networks like mainnet and polygon, you can use different environment variables for your RPC URL and your private key.
 See the `hardhat.config.js` to learn more.

-3. Get some Kovan Testnet ETH and LINK
+3. Get some Rinkeby Testnet ETH and LINK

 Head over to the [Chainlink faucets](https://faucets.chain.link/) and get some ETH and LINK.
 Please follow [the chainlink documentation](https://docs.chain.link/docs/acquire-link/) if unfamiliar.

+4. Create VRF V2 subscription

+Head over to [VRF Subscription Page](https://vrf.chain.link/rinkeby) and create the new subscription.
+Save your subscription ID and put it in `.env` file as `VRF_SUBSCRIPTION_ID`

-4. Running commands
+5. Running commands

 You should now be all setup!
-You can run any command and just pass the `--network kovan` now!
+You can run any command and just pass the `--network rinkeby` now!

 To deploy contracts:

 ```
-yarn hardhat deploy --network kovan
+yarn hardhat deploy --network rinkeby
 ```

 To run staging testnet tests
 ```
-yarn hardhat test --network kovan
+yarn hardhat test --network rinkeby
 ```

 ## Forking

 If you'd like to run tests or on a network that is a [forked network](https://hardhat.org/hardhat-network/guides/mainnet-forking.html)
 1. Set a `MAINNET_RPC_URL` environment variable that connects to the mainnet.
+2. Choose a block number to select a state of the network you are forking.
+If ignored, it will use the latest block each time which can lead to test inconsistency.
+3. Set `enabled` flag to `true`/`false` to enable/disable forking feature
-2. Uncomment the section in your `hardhat.config.js`
+4. Uncomment the section in your `hardhat.config.js`
 ```
       // forking: {
-      //   url: MAINNET_RPC_URL
+      //   url: MAINNET_RPC_URL,
+      //   blockNumber: "your forking block number goes here",
+      //   enabled: false,
       // }
 ```

 ## Auto-Funding

-This Starter Kit is configured by default to attempt to auto-fund any newly deployed contract that uses Any-API or Chainlink VRF, to save having to manually fund them after each deployment.
+This Starter Kit is configured by default to attempt to auto-fund any newly deployed contract that uses Any-API, to save having to manually fund them after each deployment.
 The amount in LINK to send as part of this process can be modified in the [Starter Kit Config](helper-hardhat-config.js), and are configurable per network.

 | Parameter  | Description                                       | Default Value |
 | ---------- | :------------------------------------------------ | :------------ |